VOLTEC6647/lib6647/README.md

   + [x] Allow for different PID loops within the same PIDSuperSubsystem.
   + [x] Re-implement max output functionality into PIDControllers.
 * [ ] Implement characterization routines into library.
-  + [x] Copy SimEnabler class from frc-characterization, to enable characterization of simulations.
+  + [x] Copy SimEnabler class from 'frc-characterization', to enable characterization of simulations.
   + [ ] Create CharLoop classes, with templates to run characterization routines across different robots.
-* [ ] Implement trajectory generation into library.
+* [ ] Fully implement trajectory generation into library.
 * [ ] Add more flexibility and configuration options.
   + [x] To HyperTalon.
   + [x] To HyperVictor.
   + [x] To HyperFalcon.
   + [ ] To HyperSparkMax.
-* [ ] Add field to display SuperComponents in Shuffleboard.
+* [ ] Use FastMath calculations wherever possible/useful (recommend usage for projects using this library).
-  + [ ] Rewrite initSendable in HyperComponents, to support added features.
+* [ ] Use FastUtil implementations of Java Collections (recommend usage for projects using this library).
 * [x] Comment everything.
 * [x] Do proper Exception handling.
 * [ ] Write proper documentation for this library.